$0.00

 96% of Yellowstone is in Wyoming

-Outdoor recreation opportunities (national parks, wildlife refuges, mountain ranges, wilderness areas, etc.)Montana’s large size and diverse ecosystems make for a wide variety of outdoor recreational opportunities, from the Rocky Mountains to the Missouri Breaks, down to the eastern plainsWyoming features a diverse range of landscapes, including the Rocky Mountains and Great Plains.
-The state also encompasses various basins, shrublands, desert, rivers, and more.
+Outdoor recreation (national parks, wildlife refuges, mountain ranges, wilderness areas, etc.)Large size and diverse ecosystems make for many outdoor recreational opportunities, from the Rocky Mountains to the Missouri Breaks, down to the eastern plainsA diverse range of landscapes, including the Rocky Mountains, Great Plains, basins, shrublands, deserts, and rivers.

 WeatherSlightly more precipitationMore sunny days and snowfall